 (17)a.
-Without a court order to lease any of the ward's real estate for a term of not more than three years, or to sell, lease or exchange any of the ward's personal property including securities, provided that the aggregate value of all items of the ward's tangible personal property sold without court order over the duration of the estate shall not exceed one thousand five hundred dollars (\$1,500). fifteen thousand dollars (\$15,000).
-When any item of the ward's tangible personal property has a value which when increased by the value of all other tangible personal property previously sold in the estate without a court order would exceed one thousand five hundred dollars (\$1,500), fifteen thousand dollars (\$15,000), a guardian may sell the item only as provided in subdivision (17)b.
+Without a court order to lease any of the ward's real estate for a term of not more than three years, or to sell, lease or exchange any of the ward's personal property including securities, provided that the aggregate value of all items of the ward's tangible personal property sold without court order over the duration of the estate shall not exceed one thousand five hundred dollars (\$1,500).shall not exceed five thousand dollars (\$5,000) per accounting period, and shall not exceed the total aggregate amount of fifteen thousand dollars (\$15,000) over the duration of the estate.
+When any item of the ward's tangible personal property has a value which when increased by the value of all other tangible personal property previously sold in the estate without a court order would exceed one thousand five hundred dollars (\$1,500), five thousand dollars (\$5,000) in the current accounting period, or the total aggregate amount of fifteen thousand dollars (\$15,000) over the duration of the estate, a guardian may sell the item only as provided in subdivision (17)b.